rwhwebster/git-practice/README.md

 Welcome!
 This is a repository you can safely make commits to and play around with to learn how to use git and github

-S2DS Virtual October 2019 Participants:
+S2DS Virtual August 2020 Participants:

--- Darine Abdelahad
---
+-- Robert Webster